bertoramos6/bertoramos6/README.md

 ### Hey!
-My name is Alberto, an in-progress software developer from Spain.
+My name is Alberto, an in-progress software engineer from Spain.

 ## I love soccer and programming!
 - I'm currently studying a Software Engineering Major at the Universidad Complutense de Madrid 📖👨‍💻